PGA Tour Logo

 PGA Tour Logo History

-Beman was dissatisfied that the symbol was not associated with golf and strikingly resembled the logos of the Amateur Athletic Union and Union Pacific Railroad.
+Beman was dissatisfied that the symbol was not associated with golf and that it strikingly resembled the logos of the Amateur Athletic Union and the Union Pacific Railroad.
 He believed the PGA Tour lacked a clear brand, hindering its development.
 The commissioner wanted the emblem to show dynamism and tell a story.
 Art West, the marketing director, held the same view and insisted on changing the organization’s visual identity.

 What is PGA Tour?